-Workload information can prove helpful when trying to determine the staffing impact of increasing or decreasing a particular activity or when trying to determine the appropriate transfer of funds/staff that are linked to the particular activity.
+Workload information can prove helpful when trying to determine the staffing impact of increasing or decreasing a activity or when trying to determine the appropriate transfer of funds/staff that are linked to the activity.

-Exa ample: change of a an acute inpatient servi ice to a rehab service !
-To determine impact on staffing: Number of Rehab Referrals х Service Reci Workload Un New Referra its per = Expect Service Worklo Rec pient 2.
-Expected Rehab Service Recipien = # of FTE s require ed 3.
-To determine but dget impa act: Servio Workl ce Recipient oad Х Cost per Service Rec Workload Ur = Total Cost Estimated 4.
-Then a comparis determine the im acute vs. reha ab services to
+Example: change of an acute inpatient service to a rehab service

+To determine impact on staffing:

+1. Number of X Service Recipient = Expected Rehab Rehab Referrals Workload Units per Service Recipient Workload Units

+2. Expected Rehab Service Recipient Workload = # of FTEs required Service Recipient Workload Units per FTE

+3. To determine budget impact:

+Service Recipient X Cost per = Total

+Workload Service Recipient Cost

+Workload Unit Estimated

+4. Then a comparison needs to be made between the costs of acute vs. rehab services to determine the impact of the change on staffing needs.